juju/docs/src/en/models-cmr.md

 The `--via` value is a comma separated list of subnets in CIDR notation.
 This includes the /32 case where a single NATed IP address is used for egress.

-It's possible to set up egress subnets as a model config value so that all cross model relations use those subnets without the need of the `--via` option.
+It's possible to set up egress subnets as a model configuration value so that all cross model relations use those subnets without the need of the `--via` option.

 `juju model-config egress-subnets=<cidr subnet>`

+The above command is applied to the **consuming** model.

-### Restricting ingress to the offering model
+However, an administrator can control what incoming traffic (ingress) is allowed to contact the offering model by whitelisting subnets:

-As we have seen, it's possible for a consuming application to ask for ingress via an arbitrary subnet.
-To allow control over what ingress can be applied to the offering model, an administrator can set up allowed ingress subnets by creating a firewall rule.

 `juju set-firewall-rule juju-application-offer --whitelist <cidr subnet>`

-Where 'juju-application-offer' denotes the firewall rule to apply to any offer in the current model.
-If a consumer attempts to create a relation with requested ingress outside the bounds of the whitelist subnet, the relation will fail.
+Where 'juju-application-offer' is a well-known string that denotes the firewall rule to apply to any offer in the current model.

-If the firewall rule is changed, it does not (currently) affect existing relations.
-Only new relations will be rejected if the changed firewall rules preclude the requested ingress.
+The above command is applied to the **offering** model.

+!!!
+Important:
+    The `juju set-firewall-rule` command only affects subsequently created relations, not existing ones.

 <!--
 To see what ingress is currently in use by relations to an offer, use the